 - Increased effectiveness for ice fishing.

-- A multi-mode fish finder with split shot transducer.
+- A multi-mode fish finder with a split shot transducer.

 - Sleek and powerful display with touchscreen operations.